Working During Pregnancy: Staying Healthy and Managing Stress

 Is Your Work Environment Safe?

 A newly pregnant woman has many things to look forward to.
-In the nine months ahead, she will feel her baby growing inside her and prepare for the new addition for her family.
+In the 9 months ahead, she will feel her baby growing inside her and prepare for the new addition for her family.
 But for the many women who continue to work during their pregnancy, the ongoing demands of work and home life can be daunting.

 When you tell your supervisor and colleagues about your pregnancy, express any concerns you are having about the ability to work while you are pregnant.
 If your company allows flexible work hours, consider adjusting your hours around the times you feel most alert and energetic.
 With a little planning, you can learn how to navigate the workplace as a healthy mother-to-be.